 AM Best Rating: A+

 For those between 45 and 85, Mutual of Omaha has a guaranteed-issue whole life insurance policy with coverage up to $25,000.
-This policy doesn’t require health questions or a medical exam, and you are guaranteed coverage as long as you can afford the premiums.
+This policy doesn’t require health questions or a medical exam, and you’re guaranteed coverage as long as you can afford the premiums.

-Mutual of Omaha is available nationwide and allows quotes online, making it easy for you to find out how competitive their rates are compared to other life insurance for people with diabetes.
+Mutual of Omaha is available nationwide and allows online quotes, making it easy for you to find out how competitive its rates are compared to other life insurance for people with diabetes.

 Policy Types Offered: